Khaivdo/FPAR-UTS/README.md

 ## Main
 - segmentedVideos: is used to extract frames automatically from VIP CUP segmented video sequences.
-Please download all the segmented videos and put them in the same directory with the code before you run it.
+Make sure you download all the segmented videos and put them in the same directory with the code.

 ## Others
 - ExtractVideoToFrame: is used to extract frames from a video given Start and End time